ankitects/anki-manual/src/preferences.md

 **Ignore accents in search**

-Simple text searches automatically [ignore accents](./searching.md#ignoring-accentscombining-characters).
+When enabled, simple text searches automatically [ignore accents](./searching.md#ignoring-accentscombining-characters).

 **When adding, default to current deck**
 Controls how note types and decks interact.
 The default of "When adding, default